 Rona winced.
 "Oh right."
 She imagined Penny was currently tapping her foot in the same disapproving manner Rona had directed to Randolph earlier.

-She hurriedly grabbed her book and spun around toward the entrance, muttering her goodbyes.
+Grabbing her book, she spun around toward the entrance, muttering her goodbyes.

 Penny was indeed waiting outside, never one to enter the dreaded mess of the locker rooms willingly.
-She had an unusually wide-eyed smile on her face, which meant only one thing: she knew something.
+She had an unusually wide-eyed smile on her face.

 Rona trudged up to her and said flatly, "Spill it."